-5. In the Edit Places dialog box, enter the name of the location and click Search.
-If you have forgotten the name of the place then wait for the search engine to show results.
-Select the location and press Enter.
+5. In the Edit Places dialog box, enter the name of the location.
+Just give a moment for the search engine to prompt the places.
+Select the location from the results displayed and press Enter.
 The map refreshes, and the location pointer points to the location you selected.